MickSe/PlasmidAssemblyWF/README.md

  								This is an exemple of text that would then appear in the report
  							    """)

-One different and independant report is now generated for each sample (barcode), reordering elements in the for loop line 160.
-The report now consists of the following sections: Assembly, Annotation table, Quality control, Variant calling (if a reference was given) and a general information part.
-An if-else statement was introduced lines 170 and 294 to generate a different record in case of a failed analysis, showing only the quality control section.
+One different and independant report is now generated for each sample (barcode), reordering elements.
+The report now consists of the following sections: Assembly, Annotation table, Variant Calling (if a reference was provided), Quality control and a general information part.
+A different report is generated in case of a failed analysis, showing only the quality control section.

-HES and ONT logos where added at the top and bottom of the report.
-They are encoded as character strings in base64 in annex txt files, readable by the python script. position of logos in txt files: /EPI2ME_pipeline/repo_clone/bin/workflow_glue

-Some infographics were added in the quality control section, defined in the `fastcat_report_tab()` function (line 68).
-Colors of the report were also modified and can be changed at the following locations:

----

-### Temporary color choices for the report:
-- **purple_d** : `#6205A8`
-- **purple_m** : `#BC61FF`
-- **purple_l** : `#DFB4FF`

----

-### Main banner:
-- File: `/EPI2ME_pipeline/repo_clone/bin/workflow_glue/aplanat_local/data/custom_hes.css`
-- Color: `#6205A8`

----

-### Table styling:
-- File: `/EPI2ME_pipeline/repo_clone/bin/workflow_glue/aplanat_local/report.py`
-- Header color: `#6205A8`
-- Even lines background: `#F3EAF9`
-- Hover color: `#D4A0FF`

----

-### Infographics:
-- File: `/EPI2ME_pipeline/repo_clone/bin/workflow_glue/aplanat_local/graphics.py`
-- Shape color: `#6205A8`
-- Text color: `#F3EAF9`
-- Icon color: `#BC61FF`

----

-### Plots QC:
-- File: `/EPI2ME_pipeline/repo_clone/bin/workflow_glue/aplanat_local/components/fastcat.py`
-- Lines 36 and 65 for read length and read quality plots respectively.
-- The color `Colors.HES_purple_d` is called, which can be modified in the `_colors` class defined at line 48 of this file:
-  `/EPI2ME_pipeline/repo_clone/bin/workflow_glue/aplanat_local/util.py`